 Gut Reaction – Our Hub for Inflammatory Bowel Disease

-Gut Reaction harnesses the power of health data to help identify the best treatment for those with Crohn’s Disease or Ulcerative Colitis.
-Working with patients, academia and industry, it will...
+Gut Reaction harnesses the power of health data to help identify the best treatment for those with Inflammatory Bowel Disease (IBD).
+Working with patients, academia and industry, it will unite...

 Health Data Research Hubs are centres of excellence with expertise, tools, knowledge and ways of working to maximise the insights and innovations developed from the health data